Central limit theorems for entropy-regularized optimal transport on finite spaces and statistical applications: Numerical experiments with synthetic data

 \subsection{Estimation of test power using the bootstrap}

-\paragraph{One sample - distribution with linear trend and varying slope parameter.} We illustrate the consistency and usefulness of the bootstrap procedure by studying the statistical power (that is $\P(\mbox{Reject } H_0 | H_1 \mbox{ is true})$) of statistical tests (at level $5 \%$) based on empirical Sinkhorn divergences.
-For this purpose, we choose $a$ to be uniform on a $5\times 5$ grid, and $b$ to be a distribution with linear trend whose slope parameter $\theta$ is ranging from $0$ to $0.15$.
-We assume that we observe a single realization of an empirical measure $\hat{a}_n$ sampled from $a$ with $n=10^3$.
-Then, we generate $M=10^3$ bootstrap samples of random measures $\hat{a}^{\ast}_{n,j}$ from $\hat{a}_n$ (with $1 \leq j \leq M$), which allows the computation of the $p$-value
+\paragraph{One sample - distribution with linear trend and varying slope parameter.} The consistency and usefulness of the bootstrap procedure is illustrated by studying the statistical power (that is $\P(\mbox{Reject } H_0 | H_1 \mbox{ is true})$) of statistical tests (at level $5 \%$) based on the empirical Sinkhorn loss.
+For this purpose, we choose $a$ to be uniform and $b$ to be a distribution with linear trend whose slope parameter $\theta$ is ranging from $0$ to $0.1$ on a $5\times 5$ grid.
+We assume that we observe a single realization of an empirical measure $\hat{b}_m$ sampled from $b$ with $m=10^3$.
+Then, we generate $M=10^3$ bootstrap samples of random measures $\hat{b}^{\ast}_{m,j}$ from $\hat{b}_m$ (with $1 \leq j \leq M$), which allows the computation of the $p$-value

-This experiments is repeated 100 times, in order to estimate the power (at level $\alpha$) of a test based on $\sqrt{n}(d_{\lambda}(\hat{a}_n,b)-d_{\lambda}(a,b))$ by comparing the resulting sequence of $p$-values to the value $\alpha$.
-The results are reported in Figure \ref{fig:power}.
+This experiments is repeated 100 times, in order to estimate the power (at level $\ualpha$) of a test based on $n\WB_{p,\varepsilon}^p(a,\hat{b}_m)$ by comparing the resulting sequence of $p$-values to the value $\ualpha$.
+The results are reported in Figure \ref{fig:power} (left).
 [1]{ {\begin{sideways}\parbox{0.5\textwidth}{ #1}\end{sideways}} }

-It can be seen that this test is a good discriminant, especially when $\lambda$ is small.
-As soon as the slope $\theta$ increases and $b$ sufficiently differs from $a$, then the probability of rejecting $H_0$ increases.
-Moreover, for a fixed value of the slope parameter $\theta$ of distribution $b$, the test power becomes larger as $\lambda$ gets smaller.
-This suggests the use of a small regularization parameter $\lambda$ to be more accurate for discriminating two measures using statistical testing based on empirical Sinkhorn divergences.
+It can be seen that the resulting testing procedures are good discriminants for the three values of the regularization parameters $\varepsilon$ that we considered.
+As soon as the slope $\theta$ increases then $b$ sufficiently differs from $a$, and the probability of rejecting $H_0$ thus increases.
+We have also chosen to report results obtained with the Sinkhorn loss corresponding to optimal transport regularized by the entropy $H(T) = \sum_{ij}t_{ij}\log(t_{ij})$ instead of the relative entropy $H(T|a\otimes b)=\sum_{i,j}\log\left(\frac{t_{ij}}{a_ib_j}\right)t_{ij}$ (see Figure \ref{fig:power} (right)).
+Indeed, we remark that in the case of the relative entropy, the power of the test seems to highly depend on the value of $\varepsilon$.
+More precisely, for a fixed value of the slope parameter $\theta$ (or distribution $b$), the test power is larger as $\varepsilon$ increases.
+On the other hand, when using the Sinkhorn loss computed with the entropy, the power of the test seems to be the same for any value of $\varepsilon$.